NequZ/FiveM-UCP-ACP/README.md

    - [ ] Viewing users
    - [ ] Edit users ( name, first name, inventory etc )
    - [ ] Possibility to modify database entries ( whitelist & ban )
+   - [ ] Create new Players in the Database
+   - [ ] Reset Data like Passwords ( When the Server use Passwords for Login for Example )
+   - [ ] Different Buttons for fast Options like : ( Reset Inventory, Reset Position )

 4. Other things
    - [ ] News system ( writing news and viewing news